 Prague is a city made out of fairytales.
 The architecture is jus exquisite and the city is rich in culture and history.

 When it comes to vegan food, I was prepared for the worst.
-However my fear was unnecessary and I found some really lovely places to eat.
-However, I have also include a few places that I really don’t recommend, at all.
+However, my fear was unnecessary and I found some really lovely places to eat.
+However, I have also included a few places that I really don’t recommend, at all.

 The advice I got from other people before I visited Prague was to book tables.
 At least at the fancier restaurants.

 A large canteen-style restaurant.
 It’s basically like a large buffet that you pick and mix your food from and at the till they weigh your food.
 So the price depends on the amount of food you have picked.

 There are quite a lot of Czech-style vegan food to try and the price is incredibly cheap for what you get.
 It’s not a fancy place but the food is wholesome and incredibly cheap.